 Hi Samantha!
 I made them with maple syrup, and they taste great!
 I taste hints of coconut and peanut butter, but no one flavor is dominant, and they have the perfect amount of sweetness, in my opinion.
 Bonus: My apartment smells delicious. 🙂 I'm not a fan of the texture of coconut, so I also substituted almond slivers for the shredded coconut, and I ended up using part chunky and part smooth peanut butter.
 I really like the nutty texture and flavor added by the almonds and the peanut chunks.
 When I make them again (which I will!), I'll try a different type of oats.
 I live in Germany, and I only know of two types of oats here: "coarse" and "fine."
 I had the coarse ones on-hand, and I'm thinking they must be steel-cut oats.
 I'd like to see how the fine oats would change the consistency.
 Enjoy the weekend!

 Thanks so much for coming back to let me know that maple syrup worked well in these, Alicia!
 I'm sure that will help someone else with the same question. 🙂 Your other modifications sound yummy as well, and it will be interesting to see which type of oats you end up preferring.
-I guess we have three types of oats in America: thick rolled oats, regular rolled oats, and quick oats.
-I typically use regular in these bars, but I bet the others would work as well, depending on how chewy you like them.
+I guess we have four types of oats in America: thick rolled oats, regular rolled oats, quick oats, and steel cut oats.
+I typically use regular in these bars, but I bet the thick oats and quick oats would work as well, depending on how chewy you like them (but what we call steel cut oats in America will NOT work since they must be cooked!).
 Enjoy playing this recipe and thanks again for the update! 🙂

 How quickly do these get soft on a hot day?
 I live in the tropics without air conditioning and I'm wondering if my kids would be able to eat one before it melts!
 My coconut oil is only solid at room temperature for about two weeks out of the year. 🙂